clauswilke/dataviz/_book_production/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html/confidence-dists-1.png" width="630" style="display: block; margin: auto;" />

 To achieve a more detailed visualization than is possible with error bars or graded error bars, we can visualize the actual confidence or posterior distributions (Chapter \@ref(visualizing-uncertainty)).
 Confidence strips provide a clear visual sense of uncertainty but are difficult to read accurately.
 Eyes and half-eyes combine error bars with approaches to visualize distributions (violins and ridgelines, respectively), and thus show both precise ranges for some confidence levels and the overall uncertainty distribution.
-A quantile dotplot can serve as an alternative visualization of an uncertainty distribution (Chapter \@ref(frequency-framing)).
-By showing the distribution in discrete units, the quantile dotplot is not as precise but can be easier to read than the continuous distribution shown by a violin or ridgeline plot.
+A quantile dot plot can serve as an alternative visualization of an uncertainty distribution (Chapter \@ref(frequency-framing)).
+By showing the distribution in discrete units, the quantile dot plot is not as precise but can be easier to read than the continuous distribution shown by a violin or ridgeline plot.

 <img src="directory_of_visualizations_files/figure-html/confidence-bands-1.png" width="630" style="display: block; margin: auto;" />